Lindeneg/placement-backend/README.md

-just a simple app so I can get comfortable using express
+just a simple app so I can get comfortable using express. check it out [here](https://www.lindeneg.org/placement)